khadas/khadas_docs/source/edge/UpgradeViaTFBurningCard.md

 * SD-Card and an SD-Card Reader.
 * HDMI Monitor.

+{% note info Note %}
-**Note:** You should backup the data of your SD-Card if it is important to you.
+You should backup the data of your SD-Card if it is important to you.
 All data on your SD-Card will be erased.
+{% endnote %}

 # Create Burning Card